leonine90/Resumix/README.md

 2. Update the `headshot` path in `data/resume.js`
 3. Recommended size: 120x120 pixels
 4. Supported formats: JPG, PNG, WebP

+## Importing and Exporting Resume Data

+### Exporting
+- Open the sidebar (left panel) and expand the **Data Management** section.
+- Click **Export as JSON** to download your current resume data as a JSON file.
+- The exported file includes all sections, personal info, header elements, section order, and visibility settings.

+### Importing
+- Open the sidebar and expand the **Data Management** section.
+- Click **Import from JSON** to open the import modal.
+- Paste your JSON data or upload a previously exported file.
+- Click **Import Data**.
+Your resume will update with the imported data, merging with the current structure.

+## Sidebar Controls

+- **Header Elements**: Toggle the visibility of header elements (e.g., address, phone, email, LinkedIn, headshot) using checkboxes.
+Name and Title are always visible.
+- **Resume Sections**: Show/hide entire sections (Summary, Research Interests, Education, etc.) and reorder them using the up/down arrows.
+- **Data Management**: Import/export your resume data as JSON for easy backup, sharing, or migration.

 ## Development